OthankQ/100-days-of-code/r1-log.md

 ### R2D76

 Made a custom data model class to store information about each cells in the todo app.
 Refactored some of the code.

+### R2D77

+Not much progress today.
+Just some simple refactoring and learning new concepts like what sandboxing is in iOS.